o3de/o3de.org/content/docs/atom-guide/features/_index.md

 Screen Space Ambient Occlusion (SSAO)
-: Real-time estimation of ambient occlusion (a shading method based on both light sources and surrounding objects) as a screen space post-proccessing effect.
-Atom implements SSAO through a series of compute shader passes.
+: Real-time estimation of ambient occlusion as a screen space post-proccessing effect.
+SSAO shades areas that are blocked from receiving ambient light by nearby surfaces.
+The effect is most evident in the shadows created in the cracks, crevices, and creases of a surface.

 *Related to: [SSAO component](/docs/user-guide/components/reference/atom/ssao/)*